kensanata/oddmuse6/README.md

 ## Installation

-This is Oddmuse based on Perl 5 and Cro instead of on Perl 5 and CGI or Mojolicious.
+This is Oddmuse based on Perl 6 and Cro.
+The current stable version of [Oddmuse](https://oddmuse.org/) is based on Perl 5 and `CGI.pm`, optionally using `Mojolicious` and `Mojolicious::Plugin::CGI`.
+I wanted to start a rewrite in order to get rid of the CGI module, and then I asked myself: why not go all the way‽ I might as well give Perl 6 a try.

-To run it, you need to have Cro and some dependencies installed
+To run it, you need to have [Cro](https://cro.services/) and some dependencies installed

 ```
 zef install Text::Markdown